The student loan crisis has many people wondering if college is worth the cost.

 “Goldman Sachs said wages still aren’t cutting it to make up for education costs,” Metz wrote.

-On the other side of the argument is a July 2106 report from the White House that reported college grads make $1 million more over their lifetime than high school grads.
+On the other side of the argument is a July 2106 study from the White House that reported college grads make $1 million more over their lifetime than high school grads.